RashidAwan11/WorthKnow-GitHub/content/knowledge-base/iann-dior-net-worth-bio-wiki-age-family-friends-height-salary.md

 Iann Dior was born on March 25, 1999, in the Arecibo area of ​​Puerto Rico to Tommy and Anabelle Iann and later moved to Corpus Christi, Texas at the age of five.
 He graduated from high school in May 2017.
 As he grew up, Iann became very interested in rap, and with his mother, some Spanish music, including Marc Anthony.
 He remembers how his father listened to Jay-Z and introduced him to rock bands like The Fray.

+**Also Read About the Net Worth of: <a href="https://worthknow.com/selena-quintanilla-family-net-worth-bio-age-family-height-house-home-address-phone-number-email/" target="_blank" rel="noopener">Selena Quintanilla</a>**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o-9Y9IJrpb8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## **Iann Dior Education:**